 SQL Server CTE Common Table Expression Column Names Example

 It is always good practice to add Column names to SQL server CTE or common table expressions.
 Because it will not throw any error even if you are using duplicate names inside your Definition or not giving any name to the column.
-Here, we add column names to common table expression CTE.
+Here, we add column names to the common table expression CTE.

 WITH Total_Sale (Profession, Qualification, Income, Sale) AS ( SELECT [Occupation] ,[Education] ,SUM([YearlyIncome]) -- No Alias Column Name ,SUM([Sales]) -- No Alias Column Name FROM [Employee Table] GROUP BY [Education], [Occupation] ) SELECT * FROM Total_Sale

 If you are not using the Column Names, then it will throw an error for the following two statements because they don’t have Alias column names.
 So, it will assign Income and Sale as their Column names.